-We searched for evidence up to February 2018.
+We searched for evidence up to November 2019.

 Quality of the evidence

-We found no evidence of a difference in total mortality and cardiovascular mortality between people with hypertension and cardiovascular disease treated to a lower or to a standard blood pressure target.
+We found there is probably little to no difference in total mortality and cardiovascular mortality between people with hypertension and cardiovascular disease treated to a lower compared to a standard blood pressure target.
 There may also be little to no difference in serious adverse events or total cardiovascular events.
 This suggests that no net health benefit is derived from a lower systolic blood pressure target.
-We found very limited evidence on adverse events, which led to high uncertainty.
-At present, evidence is insufficient to justify lower blood pressure targets (≤ 135/85 mmHg) in people with hypertension and established cardiovascular disease.
+We found very limited evidence on withdrawals due to adverse effects, which led to high uncertainty.
+At present, evidence is insufficient to justify lower blood pressure targets (135/85 mmHg or less) in people with hypertension and established cardiovascular disease.
 Several trials are still ongoing, which may provide an important input to this topic in the near future.

 Hypertension is a prominent preventable cause of premature morbidity and mortality.
 People with hypertension and established cardiovascular disease are at particularly high risk, so reducing blood pressure to below standard targets may be beneficial.
 This strategy could reduce cardiovascular mortality and morbidity but could also increase adverse events.
 The optimal blood pressure target in people with hypertension and established cardiovascular disease remains unknown.

-We included randomized controlled trials (RCTs) that included more than 50 participants per group and provided at least six months' follow-up.
+We included RCTs with more than 50 participants per group that provided at least six months' follow-up.
 Trial reports had to present data for at least one primary outcome (total mortality, serious adverse events, total cardiovascular events, cardiovascular mortality).
-Eligible interventions involved lower targets for systolic/diastolic blood pressure (≤ 135/85 mmHg) compared with standard targets for blood pressure (≤ 140 to 160/90 to 100 mmHg).
+Eligible interventions involved lower targets for systolic/diastolic blood pressure (135/85 mmHg or less) compared with standard targets for blood pressure (140 to 160/90 to 100 mmHg or less).

 Participants were adults with documented hypertension and adults receiving treatment for hypertension with a cardiovascular history for myocardial infarction, stroke, chronic peripheral vascular occlusive disease, or angina pectoris.

 Two review authors independently assessed search results and extracted data using standard methodological procedures expected by Cochrane.
 We used GRADE to assess the quality of the evidence.

-We found there is probably little to no difference in total mortality (risk ratio (RR) 1.06, 95% confidence interval (CI) 0.91 to 1.23; 6 studies, 9484 participants; moderate-quality evidence) or cardiovascular mortality (RR 1.03, 95% CI 0.82 to 1.29; moderate-quality evidence).
-Similarly, we found there may be little to no differences in serious adverse events (RR 1.01, 95% CI 0.94 to 1.08; low-quality evidence) or total cardiovascular events (including myocardial infarction, stroke, sudden death, hospitalization, or death from congestive heart failure) (RR 0.89, 95% CI 0.80 to 1.00; low-quality evidence).
-Studies reported more participant withdrawals due to adverse effects.
-However, studies suggest more participants may withdraw due to adverse effects in the lower target arm (RR 8.16, 95% CI 2.06 to 32.28; very low-quality evidence).
-Blood pressures were lower in the lower target group (systolic: mean difference (MD) –8.90 mmHg, 95% CI –13.24 to –4.56; 6 studies, 8546 participants; diastolic: MD –4.50 mmHg, 95% CI –6.35 to –2.65; 6 studies, 8546 participants).
+We found there is probably little to no difference in total mortality (risk ratio (RR) 1.06, 95% confidence interval (CI) 0.91 to 1.23; 6 studies, 9484 participants; moderate-quality evidence) or cardiovascular mortality (RR 1.03, 95% CI 0.82 to 1.29; 6 studies, 9484 participants; moderate-quality evidence).
+Similarly, we found there may be little to no differences in serious adverse events (RR 1.01, 95% CI 0.94 to 1.08; 6 studies, 9484 participants; low-quality evidence) or total cardiovascular events (including myocardial infarction, stroke, sudden death, hospitalization, or death from congestive heart failure) (RR 0.89, 95% CI 0.80 to 1.00; 6 studies, 9484 participants; low-quality evidence).
+The evidence was very uncertain about withdrawals due to adverse effects.
+However, studies suggest more participants may withdraw due to adverse effects in the lower target group (RR 8.16, 95% CI 2.06 to 32.28; 2 studies, 690 participants; very low-quality evidence).
+Systolic and diastolic blood pressure readings were lower in the lower target group (systolic: mean difference (MD) –8.90 mmHg, 95% CI –13.24 to –4.56; 6 studies, 8546 participants; diastolic: MD –4.50 mmHg, 95% CI –6.35 to –2.65; 6 studies, 8546 participants).
 More drugs were needed in the lower target group (MD 0.56, 95% CI 0.16 to 0.96; 5 studies, 7910 participants), but blood pressure targets were achieved more frequently in the standard target group (RR 1.21, 95% CI 1.17 to 1.24; 6 studies, 8588 participants).